Bifurcations of twisted solutions in a continuum limit for the Kuramoto model on nearest neighbor graphs: Linear Eigenvalue Problem

 are eigenfunctions for the eigenvalue

 for each $\ell\in\Nset$, and if $\sigma\neq 0$, then

 are eigenfunctions for the eigenvalue

 for each $\ell\in\Nset$, where the upper or lower signs are taken simultaneously.
 These eigenvalues are the only ones of $\L$ since the Fourier expansion of any function in $L^2(I)$ converges a.e. by Carleson's theorem \cite{C66}.
-Thus, if